tycrek/ass/README.md

 **For a detailed walkthrough on developing your first frontend, [consult the wiki](https://github.com/tycrek/ass/wiki/Writing-a-custom-frontend).**

-## Storage engines (WIP)
+## StorageEngines

-***This feature is currently a work-in-progress & may not work.***

-[Storage engines](https://github.com/tycrek/ass-storage-engine) are responsible for managing your data.
-"Data" is anything that has two or more parts: an identifier & the actual data itself.
+[StorageEngines](https://github.com/tycrek/ass-storage-engine) are responsible for managing your data.
+"Data" has two parts: an identifier & the actual data itself.
 With ass, the data is a JSON object representing the uploaded resource.
 The identifier is the unique ID in the URL returned to the user on upload.

 ass aims to support these storage methods at a minimum: